hku-mars/ikd-Tree/README.md

 ## LIKE_LOAM
-LIKE_LOAM (Lidar Iterative Kalam Estimator LOAM) is a lidar-initial mapping package for Livox Avia LiDAR.
+LIKE_LOAM (Lidar-inertial Iterative Kalam Estimator) is a tightly coupled lidar-initial mapping package, which has been tested
 The package currently contains the basic functions of real-time mapping and localization.

 <div align="center">